matthewcline/starwars/README.md

 This project was built with Expo.

-A published version of the project is hosted at: https://exp.host/@mcline/starwars To view the project, download the Expo client and scan the code located at the link above
+A published version of the project is hosted at: https://exp.host/@mcline/starwars.
+To view the project, download the Expo client and scan the code found from the link above.

 # Screens